bharath12b5/mvn-linux/Building-Ruby.md

 Ruby 1.8.7p374 is available for RHEL 6.5.

-If any above version is good enough, just do "zypper install ruby" on SLES or replace zypper with yum on RHEL.
+just do "zypper install ruby" on SLES or replace zypper with yum on RHEL.
 In this document, zypper will be used as an example, use yum on RHEL instead.
 Packages that use ruby may require a specific version, in particular, having [RubyGems](http://en.wikipedia.org/wikiRubyGems) is essential for large packages using Ruby (Ruby version >= 1.9)
 The authoritative source for most things "ruby" is [here](http://www.ruby-lang.org) for the latest "stable" Ruby version see [download link](http://www.ruby-lang.org/en/downloads)

 This recipe is for the current (2015-03-14) "stable" version (2.2.1p85).